 Christmas Eve is my absolute favourite day of the year.
-For me, although Christmas Day is lovely (until the Queen has spoken, and all seems to descend into chaos, clutter, and bickering, fuelled by wine and lack of sleep), Christmas Eve is when the magic is real.
+For me, although Christmas Day is lovely (until the King has spoken, and all seems to descend into chaos, clutter, and bickering, fuelled by wine and lack of sleep), Christmas Eve is when the magic is real.
 It’s always been this way.
 As a teenager I would look forward to visiting my friends’ houses with presents, tinsel in my hair; when we hit the legal age Christmas Eve was for spending in the pub, under the mistletoe, creating gossip that would get us through the whole of January.
 (I can’t even begin to imagine the buzz on Christmas morning if we’d had mobile phones!
 “Did you see who Mark got off with?”
 We were so classy).
 And as an adult it was all about champagne and smoked salmon as we wrapped carefully chosen – expensive – gifts for each other.

 But when the kids were born was when the 24th of December really came into its own.
 I have loved it ever since, and have gradually added in little family Christmas Eve traditions that I hope are what my children will remember about Christmas growing up in our family.
 As parents, we’ve gladly swapped our classy grown up gifts for a chocolate orange, and an evening spent wrapping brightly coloured plastic for our children, doubling our joy in one fell swoop.
 Here’s how our Christmas Eve usually goes: